-- The current budget balance for Scotland tends to move in line with the net fiscal balance figure but is typically around 2 percentage points smaller as a share of GDP, although this gap has reduced as capital spending has fallen during the pandemic.
-In 2020-21, the deficit on the Scottish current budget balance excluding the North Sea increased by 14.7 percentage points.
+- The current budget balance for Scotland tends to move in line with the net fiscal balance figure but is typically around 2 percentage points smaller as a share of GDP.
+In 2022-23, the deficit on the Scottish current budget balance including the North Sea also decreased by 3.8 percentage points.

 |As % of GDP|

-- Table S.3 shows two estimates of Scotland’s public sector revenue: (i) excluding North Sea revenue, and (ii) including an illustrative geographical share of North Sea revenue.
-Estimates including a population share of North Sea revenue are available in the main chapters.
+- Table S.3 shows two estimates of Scotland’s public sector revenue: (i) all Scottish revenue, and (ii) excluding North Sea revenue.

 |As % of UK total revenue|